 Ingredients For This Chicken Livers Recipe

-You will need only a few simple ingredients that are easy to find and probably already have in your kitchen.
-Here is a list of everything you will need:
+You will only need a handful of simple ingredients, most of which you likely already have in your kitchen.
+Here’s a list of everything you’ll need:

 - Olive Oil – feel free to replace it with any other vegetable oil.

 - Onion – Use a white or yellow onion and cut it julienne-style (thin, long strips).
 The onion adds a sweet and savory flavor to the dish, complementing the chicken livers and the sauce.

 - Garlic – Fresh garlic is recommended for its intense flavor.
 Mince the garlic cloves finely before adding them to the dish.
 Garlic adds depth and aromatic notes to the overall taste.

 - White Wine – White wine is a key ingredient that infuses the dish with a subtle tanginess and enhances the flavors of the chicken livers.
 Choose a white wine that you enjoy drinking to add a pleasant dimension to the sauce.

 - Heavy Cream – use full-fat heavy cream to create a delicious creamy sauce.

 - Thyme – Thyme is a versatile herb that pairs well with chicken livers.

 - Paprika – Consider using smoked paprika for a smoky and slightly spicy flavor profile.